 Eyes, nose, fingers and toes: By week 25, they’re all formed!

-If you are having pelvic pain, make sure to sit down when you can, and try to cut back on chores and carrying things.
-A pillow between your knees when you are sleeping can help, too.
-If your pain is mild, try swimming: The water will take the pressure off your joints, and will help your circulation.
+If you are suffering from pelvic pain, sit down when you can and take a little break from strenuous chores and carrying things.
+A pillow between your knees when you are sleeping may help, too.
+Another great option is swimming.
+Being in water takes pressure off your joints and helps your circulation.

-- Elevate your feet and legs: The more you stand and walk, the more your legs, feet and ankles will swell.
-That’s because you have as much as 50% more blood circulating through your veins (and because you are carrying a gigantic boulder around!).
-In addition to resting your legs and feet, invest in comfortable, non-binding clothes and walkable shoes.
+Elevate your feet and legs: The more you stand and walk, the more your feet and ankles will swell.
+Remember, you have 50% more blood filling your veins!
+That extra fluid tends to bloat your legs.
+In addition, many women find it is a great investment to purchase extra-comfortable (soft cloth and 1/2 size bigger) walkable shoes.